+Question: I would like your clarification around the Transpower’s response on Area Focus 7: Connection assets decommission costs.
 I think the language use on the summary and response document on page 14 is confusing, as it states:

 “Transpower response: We consider legitimate concerns have been raised about a “last man standing” problem and retrospective application of this proposal.
 Based on our consideration of submissions, our thinking is now that it would be better to continue to allocate connection asset decommissioning costs to all customers connected to the asset, regardless of the reason for decommissioning.
 This would mean that the cost recovery would default to the residual charge.
 We will make final decisions as part of the finalisation of our TPM proposal.”

 Can you please clarify if Transpower is now thinking to:

 - adopt proposed option 1: recovery through the residual charge; or

 - adopt option 2: allocate connection asset decommissioning costs to all customers connected to the asset, regardless of the reason for decommissioning; or

 - adopt a combination of these two options.